 And this in essence is Con Safos Magazine.
 We look past the easy and conventional truths.
 We aim for the real truth, the undeniable, unbiased truth.

 Our focus is music and the arts.
 Though most of our stories end up being far beyond “just music.”
 Artists, musicians, writers, any other title they use, are people before any categorizing label.
 And as people, our stories run deeper than a profession.

 Music runs deeper than just a profession, and our interviews and stories reflect that.

-Through several variations, the magazine specified to music.
+After several variations, the magazine specified to music.
 While still trying to show the world El Paso in its true form and the way that we love it, we also wanted to continue the conversation to music around the globe.

-In our many roundtables and conversations, we realized that we spent so much of our time not just talking about music but giving each other and others recommendations, that turning our journalistic lens to music was a natural progression.
+In our many roundtables and conversations, we realized that we spent so much of our time not just talking about music but giving each other and others recommendations, so turning our journalistic lens to music was a natural progression.

 So some kids from El Paso that collect records and go to as many shows as possible and can’t imagine life without concerts: that’s who we are.

 Con Safeando is a term that one contributor during one of our early variations and someone without whom this magazine would not have been possible, Veronica Martinez, came up with.
 It’s a term that I have tried to define for a long time and might not ever be able to.